-- † [4: Genesis 1] On Day six of creation, in Genesis 1.27 ESV: So God created man [mankind] in his own image, in the image of God he created him [them]; male and female he created them. - God created people to be his image bearers.
-Studying this, you see that people were to reflect God's character, represent God in daily life, reproduce God's image by raising up children to walk with God, and rule as God's stewards over the rest of creation on Earth. - I represent this relationship with three circles.
+- We will talk about the concepts of holiness and rest in a few minutes, but first I want to talk about why God would want people to reflect him or imitate him in this way. - † [4: Genesis 1] Let's go back to day six of creation.
+Genesis 1.27 NIV: So God created mankind in his own image, in the image of God he created them; male and female he created them. - God created people to be his image bearers.
+Last week we said that people were to reflect God's character, represent God in daily life, reproduce God's image by raising up children to walk with God, and rule as God's stewards over the rest of creation on Earth. - I represent this relationship with three circles.
 God the creator has authority over everything he created.
-But God created the human family to represent him to the rest of creation and to rule in his name over the rest of creation. - God created people in his image, then he rested and declared way back then that the weekly Sabbath day was holy.
-It seems even in the Garden of Eden, part of being God's image bearer was to reflect or imitate God by having this weekly sabbath day of rest. - † [5: Exodus 19] Let's return to the time of the Ten Commandments.
-Turn to Exodus 19 [p.60].
-By this time, all the peoples of the world had strayed from God, so God chose the family of Abraham to become his representative people.
-God rescued them from slavery in Egypt and now was forming them into a representative nation.
-Exodus 19.5-6 ESV: [God speaking] "Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine; and you shall be to me a kingdom of priests and a holy nation..." - We have a new three circle paradigm, similar to the first.
+But God created the human family to represent him to the rest of creation and to rule in his name over the rest of creation. - God created people in his image, then he rested and declared way back then at creation that the weekly Sabbath day was holy.
+It seems even in the Garden of Eden, being God's image bearer in part meant to reflect or imitate God by having this weekly sabbath day of rest. - † [5: Exodus 19] Let's bounce back to the time of the exodus.
+Turn to Exodus 19.
+By this time, all the peoples of the world had strayed from God, so God had chosen the family of Abraham to become his representative people.
+God had rescued them from slavery in Egypt and now was forming them into a representative nation.
+Exodus 19.5-6 NIV: [God told Moses] "'Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
+Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation.'
+These are the words you are to speak to the Israelites." - Starting with Genesis 12, and very evident here in Exodus 19, we have a new three circle paradigm, similar to the first.
 God the creator and deliverer has authority over everything.
-But God delivered the family of Abraham, the nation of Israel, to be his special image bearers, to reflect God's character, represent God, and reproduce God's image among the other nations, and eventually they were to rule as God's stewards over the nations. - Just as at creation, God declared in the ten commandments that his image bearers must have a weekly Sabbath.
-The people of Israel must remember the Sabbath and keep it holy. - Scholar Victor Hamilton wrote, "The primary purpose/motive for Sabbath observance is that in resting on this day, the Israelites take as their model the Lord...
-The God who brooks no other god, the God who is provoked to jealousy by any human-made representation of him, the God who guards the sanctity of his name severely, here says, "Be like me" [339]. - † Our first main point [if you are using the handout] is that God wanted his people, his image bearers, to reflect him or imitate him by honoring the Sabbath.
+But God chose and delivered the family of Abraham, the nation of Israel, to be his special image bearers, to reflect God's character, represent God, and reproduce God's image among the other nations, and eventually they were to rule as God's stewards over all the nations of the Earth. - And as at creation, God declared in Exodus 20 that his image bearers must have a weekly Sabbath.
+The people of Israel were to remember the Sabbath and keep it holy, just as God did. - Scholar Victor Hamilton wrote, "The primary purpose/motive for Sabbath observance is that in resting on this day, the Israelites take as their model the Lord...
+The God who brooks no other god, the God who is provoked to jealousy by any human-made representation of him, the God who guards the sanctity of his name severely, here says, "Be like me" [339]. - † Our first point is that God wanted his people to reflect him or imitate him by honoring the Sabbath.